Cannonball (Duane Eddy song)

 "Cannonball" is a song written by Duane Eddy and Lee Hazlewood and performed by Eddy.
-It reached #15 on the Billboard Hot 100, #22 on the R&B chart, #2 on the UK Singles Chart in 1958. and appeared on his 1958 album, Have 'Twangy' Guitar Will Travel.
+It reached #15 on the Billboard Hot 100, #22 on the R&B chart, #2 on the UK Singles Chart, #7 in Canada in 1958, and appeared on his 1958 album, Have 'Twangy' Guitar Will Travel.

 The song was recorded at Audio Recorders recording studio in Phoenix, Arizona, produced by Lee Hazlewood and Lester Sill.